 Challenges and Planned Improvements

 Of course, as with any system, there are issues to work through and improvements to make.
 While Oklahoma has trained hundreds of clinicians, every location has a slightly a different way that they deliver CAMS and use the Suicide Status Form.
-ODMHSAS is working with these clinicians to build a more consistent approach.
-ODMHSAS also plans to work toward increasing the availability of CAMS in crisis center and hospital settings.
+In order to make sure that every individual is receiving the same level of care and support, ODMHSAS is working with these clinicians to build a more consistent approach.
+ODMHSAS also plans on working toward increasing the availability of CAMS in crisis center and hospital settings.

-Finally, there is always more work to be done to raise awareness of the services that the ODMHSAS system of care has to offer and to reduce the stigma around seeking mental health care.
-While the State works hard to treat as many clients with suicidality as possible, there are still many Oklahomans that do not seek help.
+Lastly, there is always more work to be done in raising awareness for all the services ODMHSAS has to offer, as well as reducing the stigma around seeking mental health treatment.
+While the State works hard to treat as many clients with thoughts of suicide as possible, there are still many Oklahomans that do not seek help.

-In 2016, 822 people killed themselves in Oklahoma, according to the U.S. Centers for Disease Control and Prevention.
-That equated to an age-adjusted rate of 21 suicides per 100,000 population, ranking Oklahoma 8th highest in the nation.
-In 2018, 790 people killed themselves, which equates to 20 suicides per 100,000, ranking Oklahoma 15th highest in the nation.
-However, during that time frame, the average age-adjusted suicide rate in the United States increased from 13.5 to 14.2 so not only is Oklahoma’s suicide rate decreasing, it is counter to the national trend.
+According to the U.S. Center for Disease Control and Prevention, 822 people committed suicide in 2016.
+That equated to an age-adjusted rate of 21 suicides per 100,000 population, ranking Oklahoma the 8th highest in the nation for deaths by suicide.
+In 2018, 790 people killed themselves, equating to 20 suicides per 100,000, ranking Oklahoma 15th highest in the nation.
+As a silver lining, the average age-adjusted suicide rate in the United States increased from 13.5 to 14.2 in that same time frame, indicating that Oklahoma’s suicide rate is decreasing.

-While the overall suicide rate in the State remains high, leadership is vocal about their goal to reduce suicide deaths.
+While the overall suicide rate in the State remains high, efforts are consistently being made to reduce suicide deaths.
 In 2015, there were 58 deaths by suicide recorded in the state managed facilities.
 In 2016 there were 45; a 22% reduction.
 ODMHSAS has built a system of care using evidenced-based treatment that is making a difference for Oklahomans.